 And so it would seem that Hollywood’s story of a tragic Parisian courtesan living inside a giant elephant at the Moulin Rouge isn’t so farfetched.

-You can even see quite clearly from this photograph ↓ taken from the street at the front of the cabaret, there’s a tower-like room on top of his head or on his back.
+You can even see quite clearly from this photograph ↓ taken from the street at the front of the cabaret, there’s a tower-like room on the elephant’s back.

 (And it’s also worth noticing that fabulous castle to the left which has sadly long disappeared from the Moulin Rouge facade).